top of page

 With a background rooted in critical care, Amy spent 13 years in cardiovascular intensive care, becoming board-certified in critical care by the American Association of Critical-Care Nurses (AACN).
 Transitioning to hospice care while homeschooling her son, Amy achieved certification as a Certified Hospice & Palliative Nurse (CHPN).

 Fueled by a passion for health and wellness, Amy obtained certification as an Integrative Nutrition Health Coach from the Institute of Integrative Nutrition in 2020.
-She completed functional medicine training at the Kresser Institute of Functional Medicine and Evolutionary Medicine, and is an ADAPT Certified Functional Medicine Practitioner.
+She completed functional medicine training at the Kresser Institute, and is an ADAPT Certified Functional Medicine Practitioner.
 Amy continues to expand her expertise in functional medicine to address the root causes of disease by becoming a member of the International Society of Environmentally Acquired Illness (ISEAI).
 She shares ISEAI's mission to reduce the human suffering caused by environmentally acquired illnesses through clinical practice, education, and research.

-Amy brings 19 years of patient care experience, compassion, and a commitment to uncovering the underlying causes of illness.
+Amy brings 20 years of patient care experience, compassion, and a commitment to uncovering the underlying causes of illness.
 Her holistic approach emphasizes diet, lifestyle, stress management, sleep, and movement to enhance health and prevent chronic disease complications.
-Amy finds joy in health coaching, empowering clients to achieve their health goals.
+Amy finds joy in guiding and empowering patients to achieve their health goals.

 Amy's personal health journey, navigating post-childbirth challenges, led her to functional medicine.
 Overcoming exhaustion, brain fog, weight gain, and chronic pain, she regained vitality.
 Grateful for her health challenges, Amy is dedicated to supporting women facing similar struggles.